JvanKatwijk/qt-dab/README.md

 ![7.2](/res/read_me/dumping.png?raw=true)

 In Qt-DAB-7.1.1 some buttons were added to the main window.
-The selector of the list of audio devices was traditionally shown as combobox, now it is back as regular button.
+The selector of the list of audio devices was traditionally shown as combobox in the configuration and control window, now it is a separate small window, the visibility of which id controlled by a button on the main window.
-The same applies to the other buttons.
+Some other buttons are just replaced on the main window.

 ![7.2](/res/read_me/qt-dab-7.2.png?raw=true)

 The main window is visisble as long as the program runs.

 The left (almost) half is mainly reserved for selecting channel and service.
     * the top line, displaying the ensemble name implements as clickable item as well
     * clicking with the left mouse button, controls the visibility of the content table;
 ![7.0](/res/read_me/content-table.png)